 Under WIOA, no more than five percent of In-School (IS) youth enrolled in a given program year may be found eligible based solely on meeting the criterion, "requires additional assistance".
 This limitation applies to IS youth enrolled on or after July 1, 2015.
-Therefore, participants that were enrolled under WIA and carried into WIOA would not be factored in.

 Local Boards are responsible for establishing local definitions and eligibility documentation requirements for "requires additional assistance" as it relates to both Out-of-School (OS) and IS youth.

-The local policy should be reasonable, quantifiable, and based on evidence that the specific characteristic of the youth identified in the policy objectively requires additional assistance.
-As outlined in California's United Strategic Workforce Development Plan 2016-2020 (State Plan), examples could include, but are not limited to, the following:
+The City of Los Angeles Workforce Development Board shall define Additional Assistance as an individual who meets one or more of the following:

-- Have repeated at least one secondary grade level or is are one year over age for grade. - Have a core grade point average (GPA) of less than 1.5. - For each year of secondary education, are at least two semester credits behind the rate required to graduate from high school. - Are emancipated youth. - Have aged out of foster care. - Are previous dropouts or have been suspended five or more times, or have been expelled. - Have received court/agency referrals mandating school attendance. - Are deemed at risk of dropping out of school by a school official. - Have been referred to or are being treated by an agency for a substance abuse related problem. - Have experienced recent traumatic events, are victims of abuse, or resides in an abusive environment as documented by a school official or other qualified professional.
+- 1. Have repeated at least one secondary grade level or is are one year over age for grade. - 2.
+Have a core grade point average (GPA) of less than 1.5. - 3.
+For each year of secondary education, are at least two semester credits behind the rate required to graduate from high school. - 4.
+Are emancipated youth. - 5.
+Have aged out of foster care. - 6.
+Are previous dropouts or have been suspended five or more times, or have been expelled. - 7.
+Have received court/agency referrals mandating school attendance. - 8.
+Are deemed at risk of dropping out of school by a school official. - 9.
+Have been referred to or are being treated by an agency for a substance abuse related problem. - Have experienced recent traumatic events, are victims of abuse, or resides in an abusive environment as documented by a school official or other qualified professional. - 11.
+Have serious emotional, medical, or psychological problems as documented by a qualified professional.

-- Have serious emotional, medical, or psychological problems as documented by a qualified professional. - Have never held a job (applies to OS youth). - Have been fired from a job within the 12 months prior to application (applies to OS youth). - Have never held a full-time job for more than 13 consecutive weeks (applies to OS youth).
+- 12. Have never held a job (applies to OS youth). - 13.
+Have been fired from a job within the 12 months prior to application (applies to OS youth). - 14.
+Have never held a full-time job for more than 13 consecutive weeks (applies to OS youth).